AdobeDocs/experience-manager-forms-cloud-service.en/help/faq.md

 * **Can I continue using existing themes and templates?**
 Yes, you can continue using themes created with AEM 6.4 Forms and AEM 6.5 Forms after you use the [Migration Utility](migrate-to-forms-as-a-cloud-service.md) to move them to AEM Forms as a Cloud Service.

-  You can also create a project based on [!DNL AEM Forms] as a [!DNL Cloud Service] [Archetype](setup-local-development-environment.md#forms-cloud-service-local-development-environment) and use included sample themes and templates.
+  You can also create a project based on [!DNL AEM Forms] as a Cloud Service [Archetype](setup-local-development-environment.md#forms-cloud-service-local-development-environment) and use included sample themes and templates.

 * **Can I produce schema-compliant data?**
 Yes, you can create Adaptive Forms to produce schema-compliant data.